Linkumori/Linkumori/README.md

  <a href="https://chromewebstore.google.com/detail/linkumori-clean-urls/kcpfnbjlimolkcjllfooaipdpdjmjigg
 "><img height="58" src="https://i.imgur.com/K9Yh8G9.png" alt="Chrome Web Store"></a>

-Linkumori (URLs Purifier) is a powerful browser extension for Chromium-based browsers that enhances your privacy by purifying URLs, removing tracking parameters, and blocking hyperlink auditing, all without interrupting your browsing experience.
+Linkumori (URLs Cleaner) is a powerful browser extension for Chromium-based browsers that enhances your privacy by purifying URLs, removing tracking parameters, and blocking hyperlink auditing, all without interrupting your browsing experience.

 ## Features

 - Cleans URLs by removing tracking parameters without blocking or redirecting
 - Utilizes both static and dynamic Declarative Net Request (DNR) rules for efficient URL cleaning at the network level
 - Supports a wide range of websites and URL patterns
 - Blocks hyperlink auditing for increased privacy
 - Uses the History API to update URLs without page reloads
 - Operates seamlessly in the background
 - Supports dark/light mode theme toggle
 - Advanced tools interface for additional functionality